 Nice and Murasaki have a friend named Art, who is the superintendent of the Yokohama Police Department.
 Art is investigating a string of serial murders, and the murderer’s sole target is Minimum Holders.
 Art asks for Honey and Three to assist him on the case; both characters are Minimum Holders.

 It’s revealed during the series that several of the Minimum Holder characters were students at Facultas Academy, which is a place that trains Minimum Holders to develop their potential.
 We also learn that Nice was the top graduate of the academy, with Murasaki being the second top graduate.

-Art learns that the suspect in the serial murders is Moral, a former professor at Facultas Academy.
-His motive is to give everyone Minimums in order to achieve equality; in order to do this, he had to kill several Minimum Holders and use their brains to unlock the Minimums.
+Art discovers that the suspect in the serial murders is Moral, a former professor at Facultas Academy.
+His motive is to give everyone Minimums in order to achieve equality.
+In order to do this, he had to kill several Minimum Holders and use their brains to unlock the Minimums.
 It’s up to Art and to Hamatora to try to stop Moral before he can succeed with his plan.

-After watching the first episode of Hamatora, I felt that the series showed a bit of promise; however, I was little turned off by the character of Hajime, because it appeared her gluttony was going to be a major source of humor for the series.
-It turns out we learn later on why Hajime is such a glutton, and it also turned out that there was more in the way of humor than just Hajime’s gluttony.
+After watching the first episode of Hamatora, I felt that the series showed a bit of promise.
+However, I was little turned off by the character of Hajime, because it appeared her gluttony was going to be a major source of humor for the series.
+It turns out we learn why Hajime is such a glutton, and that there was more in the way of humor than just Hajime’s gluttony.